 Our finger numbness Specialist will diagnose your finger numbness by taking a medical history and examining your arm, hand, and finger.
 At times, MRI or nerve conduction test may be recommended for further investigation.
 Blood tests may also help a doctor diagnose conditions that cause finger numbness, such as RA or vitamin B-12 deficiency.

-Finger Numbness Treatment
+Finger Numbness Specialist Clinic Treatment

 Finger Numbness Treatment depends on the cause of the finger numbness.

-Finger Numbness Treatment include medication, injection, physiotherapy.
+Treatments include medication, injection, physiotherapy.
 For severe cases, our finger numbness specialist may recommend surgery if all the conservative treatments fail.

-Call 64762106 or SMS 84998384 for an appointment with Finger Numbness Specialist for proper diagnosis and treatment.
+Call 64762106 or SMS 84998384 for an appointment with Finger Numbness Specialist clinic for proper diagnosis and treatment.